pforret/blog.splashing/_topic/sport/kayak.md

 ---
 # Sport: kayak

-A kayak is a small, narrow watercraft which is typically propelled by means of a double-bladed  paddle.
+A kayak is a small, narrow human-powered watercraft typically propelled by means of a long,  double-bladed paddle.
 The word kayak originates from the Greenlandic word qajaq .
-The traditional kayak has a covered deck and one or more cockpits, each seating one paddler.
-The cockpit is sometimes covered by a spray deck that prevents the entry of water from waves or  spray, differentiating the craft from a canoe.
+In British English, the kayak is considered to be a kind of canoe.
+While technically understandable, in the North American sense this is not the case.

 ## Unsplash photos